cyclus/cyclus.github.com/source/arche/cycpp.rst

                  If this is not present it defaults to the C++ variable name.
                  The alias may also be a nested list of strings that matches the C++ template type.
-Each member of the hierarchy will recieve the cooresponding alias.
+Each member of the hierarchy will recieve the corresponding alias.
 For example, a ``[std::map, int, double]`` could be aliased by ``['recipe', 'id', 'mass']``.
 For maps, an additional item tag is inserted.
 To also alias the item tag, make the top